Hawaii Rehab Centers

 - Alcoholics Anonymous is a 12-step program for alcohol addiction recovery.

 Another helpful resource for people who plan to use insurance to pay for addiction treatment at a Hawaii recovery center is the ACA’s website.
 It includes information about insurance coverage requirements and the laws about them.
 For anyone who needs to take half days or an extended time away from work, the Family and Medical Leave Act’s website is helpful.
-It provides information about laws that allow leave for medical treatment.
+It provides information about laws that allow leaving for medical treatment.

 Finding Alcohol and Drug Rehabs in Hawaii